jarokaz/tpu-gke-sandbox/examples/jobset/README.md

 kubectl get pods -n <YOUR NAMESPACE>
 ```

-Note, that if your workload failed the above command will not return the workload's pods as the JobSet operator cleans up all failed jobs.
+Note, that if your workload failed than the above command will not return the workload's pods as the JobSet operator cleans up all failed jobs.

 If you want to review logs from the failed workload use [GKE Console](https://console.cloud.google.com/kubernetes/workload/overview).